 Furthermore, Facebook handled a long list of challenges over the past few years and managed to keep growing and innovating.

 There is a strong uptrend in daily active users who are using their products.
 I think these few reasons are very good reasons to buy.

 There Are Also Some Obstacles to Future Growth

 Facebook expects that the company’s year-over-year revenue growth rates in the third and fourth quarters would decelerate significantly, given that Facebook is moving from a phase of strong growth to normal growth

 CFO, Dave Wehner, also pointed out that Facebook would face increasing ad targeting difficulties from regulatory and platform changes, especially Apple’s privacy changes on iOS, in the third quarter.

-As a result, analysts expect Facebook’s year-over-year revenue growth to decelerate to 37% in the third quarter $29.51 billion and 24% in the fourth quarter at the $27.28 billion.
-For the full year, they expect its revenue and earnings to both rise about 39%, to $119.27 billion.
+As a result, analysts expect Facebook’s year-over-year revenue growth to decelerate to 37% in the third quarter at $29.51 billion and 24% in the fourth quarter at $27.28 billion.
+For the full year, they expect its revenue and earnings to both rises about 39%, to $119.27 billion.

 Many Superinvestors Bought and Sold Facebook in Q2 2021

-Facebook stock in 2021 many see as an opportunity in Q2 2021.
+Facebook stock in 2021 many sees as an opportunity in Q2 2021.
 Seth Klarman, William Von Mueffling, Bill Miller, Dodge & Cox all bought the Facebook stock last quarter.